Semi-local string comparison: algorithmic techniques and applications

+This chapter is organised as follows.
+In \secref{s-gc}, we introduce the grammar compression (GC) framework, that generalises the classical LZ78 and LZW methods.
+In \secref{s-gc-subrec-global}, we describe a folklore algorithm for global subsequence recognition in a GC-string.
+In \secref{s-gc-slcs}, we develop an efficient algorithm for the extended substring-string problem between a plain pattern and a GC-string.
+By application of this algorithm, in \secref{s-gc-lsubrec} we obtain an algorithm for local subsequence recognition in a GC-string, and in \secref{s-gc-tmatch} an algorithm for threshold approximate matching in a GC-string; both these algorithms improve on the existing ones in running time.

-\mychapter{Compressed string comparison} \extra{ \mysection{Run-length-compressed strings} Let $t$ be a string of length $m$ (typically large).
+\extra{ \mysection{Run-length-compressed strings} Let $t$ be a string of length $m$ (typically large).
 We call $t$ a \emph{run-length-compressed string} (\emph{RLC-string}), when it is represented implicitly as $t = T_1 T_2 \ldots T_{\bar m}$.
 Each $t_i$ is of the form $\alpha^k$, where $\alpha$ is an alphabet character and $k$ a positive integer.

 Geometric framework by Mitchell \cite{Mitchell:97}.
 Oriented paths.

 Generalised alignment dag - ref blow-up.
 Generalised highest-score matrix.